GET IN TOUCH

 Eligibility Problems Prompt Early Scrutiny From the IRS

-Many early issues involve taxpayers attempting to deduct interest paid on used or pre-owned vehicles.
-The deduction applies only to new vehicles, and IRS data systems verify eligibility by matching vehicle identification numbers with manufacturer records.
-When information does not align, the agency frequently issues math-error notices or a correction notice requesting additional details.
+Many early issues involve taxpayers attempting to deduct interest paid on vehicles not originally used by the taxpayer.
+The auto-loan interest deduction applies only to loans used to purchase a vehicle originally used by the taxpayer, and IRS systems can verify eligibility using the vehicle identification number and information available through the National Highway Traffic Safety Administration VIN Decoder.
+When information does not align, the agency may issue a notice requesting additional details.

 Another recurring issue arises when taxpayers use the same vehicle for both business and personal purposes.
-The deduction is allowed only for personal-use vehicles.
-Returns showing rideshare activity, delivery work, or business mileage may receive a notice number questioning the claim.
+The deduction is allowed only for personal-use, non-business vehicles.
+Returns showing rideshare activity, delivery work, or business mileage may receive a notice questioning the claim.
 A tax professional in the tax professional community noted that mixed-use reporting has been one of the most common triggers this filing season.

 Assembly Requirements and Document Gaps Lead to Additional Compliance Checks